successible/cleanslate/README.md

 > Important: Make sure you have completed the **Configuration** section above.

 > Note: If you do not want to use Render.com, that is fine!
 However, your life will be a bit harder.
 One, you will need to monitor the `main` branch of the two, relevant repositories for changes.
 We do not use `git` tags or GitHub releases.
 Instead, we build everything of the `HEAD` of `main`.
-Two, you will need to run the build commands when those changes are detected.
+Two, you must run the build commands when those changes are detected.
 The build commands are listed below.

 - Deploy a PostgreSQL database on [Render.com](https://render.com)

 - Create a `.env` file.
-Replace `XXX` with your own value.
+Replace `XXX` with your values.
 Read the comments for guidance.

 ```bash
 # React